Davidmdawe/Background-Job-Runner-/README.md

     Logging & Security Validation: Logs job details and validates security to block unauthorized jobs.
     Priority & Delay Options: Supports priority levels and delayed execution for jobs.

-1.Installation
+1. Installation

 Clone the repository:

 git clone https://github.com/yourusername/Background-Job-Runner.git

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 cd Background-Job-Runner

-3.Install dependencies using Composer:
+3. Install dependencies using Composer:

 composer install

-4.Install npm dependencies (if applicable):
+4. Install npm dependencies (if applicable):

 npm install
 npm run dev

-5.Copy the .env.example to .env and configure the environment variables:
+5. Copy the .env.example to .env and configure the environment variables:

 cp .env.example .env
 php artisan key:generate

-6.Run the migrations to set up the database:
+6. Run the migrations to set up the database:

     php artisan migrate

-7.Usage
+7. Usage

 To queue a background job, call the runBackgroundJob function with the necessary parameters.
 For example:

 runBackgroundJob('App\Jobs\ExampleJob', 'handle', ['param1', 'param2'], $priority = 1, $delay = 0);

+8. Validate Approved Jobs

+visit the route /run-example-job in your browser or call it via a tool like Postman.

-8.Testing Unauthorized Jobs
+9. Testing Unauthorized Jobs

-To test calling runBackgroundJob with an unauthorized class or method, wrap it in a try-catch block to catch any exceptions:
+To test calling runBackgroundJob with an unauthorized class or method, wrap it in a try-catch block to catch any exceptions visit the route /test-unauthorized-job in your browser or call it via a tool like Postman.:

 try {
     runBackgroundJob('App\Jobs\UnauthorizedJob', 'unauthorizedMethod');